Article

 ENVI-met and microclimate modeling

 ENVI-met is a specialized tool for microclimate modeling, designed to simulate the interactions between surfaces, vegetation, and the atmosphere in urban environments.
 It allows users to input data on geographic location, meteorological conditions, and building structures to model how different factors influence local microclimates.
-This capability is essential for architects, planners, and developers looking to reduce the urban heat island effect and create more sustainable, climate-resilient cities.
+This capability is essential for architects, planners, and developers looking to reduce the urban heat island effect and create more climate-resilient cities.

 Microclimate modeling is an essential practice for future-proofing cities and making them more resilient to the impacts of climate change.
 With tools like ENVI-met, designers can create spaces that not only reduce the effects of the urban heat island but also improve energy efficiency and quality of life for residents.